TatertotGr8/Crack64Bit/README.md

 To run this project you will need a few things:

 **-Patience**
-This is finding a seed though brute force not the most efficient method be preapred to leave your computer running for a few hours.
+This is finding a seed though brute force is not the most efficient method be prepared to leave your computer running for a few hours.

 **-[The Nvidia Cuda Toolkit](https://developer.nvidia.com/cuda-toolkit)**

-A fundamental part of this program is the use of parrel programing to find structure seeds.
-This is done by parrel programing made possible by the Nvidia Cuda Toolkit.
-By extension this also means you are required to have a Nvidia GPU to run this program.
+A fundamental part of this program is the use of parrel programming to find structure seeds.
+This is done by parrel programming made possible by the Nvidia Cuda Toolkit.
+By extension, this also means you are required to have an Nvidia GPU to run this program.

 **-[JavaJDK](https://www.oracle.com/java/technologies/javase/jdk16-archive-downloads.html)**